Tutorial: Access and customize the developer portal

 - The menu sections on the left let you create or modify pages, media, layouts, menus, styles, or website settings.

-- The menu items on the bottom let you switch between viewports (for example, mobile or desktop), view the elements of the portal visible to authenticated or anonymous users, or save or undo actions.
+- The menu items on the bottom let you switch between viewports (for example, mobile or desktop), view the elements of the portal visible to users in different groups, or save or undo actions.

-- Add rows to a page by clicking on a blue icon with a plus sign.
+- Add sections to a page by clicking on a blue icon with a plus sign.

 - Widgets (for example, text, images, or APIs list) can be added by pressing a grey icon with a plus sign.